Roy-McNiev/MCNIEV/README.md

 * Java/JDK 15

 ## Setup
 To setup the project, you will have to install JDK 8.0 or a newer version.
-You will have to run the main method in the Calculaor class
+You will have to run the main method in the Calculaor class.

 ## Sources
+The method used in this project of handling operators is inspired by [@久曲健的测试窝] (https://www.cnblogs.com/longronglang/p/13693065.html?ivk_sa=1024320u).